roytang/blog/content/posts/2007/09/lorwyn-some-other-cards-of-note.md

 **

-There&#8217;s a good chance I&#8217;d like this land cycle better than the rare ones.
+There&'s a good chance I&'d like this land cycle better than the rare ones.
 I think Gemstone Mine just became stupid.
 The red one may be the best, as it facilitates a mostly-red elemental deck splashing for various evokers.

 **